THEMA literary

 the pseudonym H. O. Ward, the

-editors of THEMA have written two murder mysteries, Death by Unches (Hilliard and
+editors of THEMA wrote two murder mysteries, Death by Unches (Hilliard and

 Timothy Hubble and the King Cake Party (Pelican Publishing,